icsm-au/DynAdjust/README.md

 Please refer to the Windows compilation [instructions](https://github.com/icsm-au/DynAdjust/blob/master/resources/dynadjust-compilation-in-windows.pdf) for the steps to compile DynAdjust on Windows using Microsoft's freely available Visual Studio 2017 Community Edition.

+## Contributing to DynAdjust

+Pleae refer to the [Contributing guidelines](https://github.com/icsm-au/DynAdjust/blob/master/CONTRIBUTING.md) for information on how to contribute to DynAdjust.

 ## Feedback

-To suggest an enhancement to the functionality of DynAdjust, or to report a defect or unexpected behaviour, please submit your query via [our issue tracker](https://github.com/icsm-au/dynadjust/issues).
+To suggest an enhancement to the functionality of DynAdjust, or to report a defect or unexpected behaviour, please submit your query via the [issue tracker](https://github.com/icsm-au/dynadjust/issues).

 ## User's guide